HomeSmall BusinessWhen Algorithms Attack: Small Businesses Getting Lost Online

 When Algorithms Attack: Small Businesses Getting Lost Online

-This algorithmic bias isn’t malicious by design, but the consequences for small businesses are very real.
-According to research from the U.S. Small Business Administration, understanding market positioning and visibility challenges is crucial for business survival, yet many small enterprises lack the resources to effectively navigate these digital obstacles.
+This algorithmic bias isn’t deliberate, but the consequences for small businesses are very real.
+According to research from the U.S. Small Business Administration, understanding market positioning and visibility challenges matters for business survival, yet many small enterprises lack the resources to work through these digital obstacles.

 Did you know?
 Almost 38% of small businesses report that their visibility in search results has declined over the past three years despite increased digital marketing efforts.